How to start your online store with WooCommerce

 WooCommerce is an open source platform backed by a large community, who constantly updates it, creates new themes, plugins and all sorts of integrations, all of which are essential to a successful business.
 With hundreds of free and paid WooCommerce extensions, spanning all major logistical & technical needs, you can rest assured there’s an extension for your specific needs.

 To show you how quick and easy it is to set up your own WordPress WooCommerce online store, I’ll give you a guided tour and walk you through the basic steps.

 - Choosing a fast and secure hosting environment

 - Choosing the proper theme for your site

 - Adding additional protection for your online store

-And in my next article, I’ll explain how to add your products, set up promotions, discounts and other extra features to your online store.
+And in my next article, I’ll explain how to add products, configure tax and shipping options and other general settings within your online store.